HotSpot

 annealing algorithm is such that any arbitrary metric (objective

 function) can be incorporated.
-In HotFloorplan, this is done just
+In HotFloorplan, this is done

-function of A, T and W.
+an appropriate objective function of A, T and W.

 This material is based upon work supported by the National Science Foundation under grant nos.
 CCR-0133634, CCR-0105626, EIA-0224434, CCF-0429765, CNS-0509245, and CNS-0551630, the Army Research Office under grant no. W911NF-04-1-0288, and grants from IBM, Intel, and the Univ. of Virginia Fund for Excellence in Science and Engineering.
 Any opinions, findings, conclusions, or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the sponsoring agencies.